 1. Name: 2.
-Topic to be investigated: Effects of Tourism in Fiji 3.
-Key questions (what do I want to find out about my topic?)
-What sort of Tourism occurs in Fiji?
+Hypothesis to be investigated: Tourism in Fiji has had a more negative than positive effect on Fijian people.
+3. Key questions (what do I want to find out about my hypothesis?)
+How has Tourism developed in Fiji?
 How are people in Fiji involved in Tourism?
-What has changed for people in Fiji because of Tourism?
+What are the positive and negative effects for Fijians because of Tourism?
 4. Information sources and collection procedures (Where and how will I find the information?)
-Visit Travel Agents for information on Fiji (prepare a list of questions) Internet - Google, keywords Tourism Fiji, effects Moving images - Advertisements, YouTube, TVNZ Ondemand - Tangata Pasifika, Nonscreen, eTV, Film archives Library - search computer, check reference section, travel guides, magazines 5.
+Visit Travel Agents for information on Fiji (prepare a list of questions) Internet - Google, keywords Tourism Fiji, effects Moving images - Advertisements, YouTube, TVNZ Ondemand - Tangata Pasifika, NZ Onscreen, eTV, Film archives Library - search computer, check reference section, travel guides, magazines 5.
 Evidence collection (How will I record my information?)
 Notes/brochures from Travel Agencies visited Hard copies of searched information (highlighting relevant points) Notes of documentaries viewed and books read